 Of the top four deadliest cancers in the U.S. (lung, prostate, breast and colorectal), lung cancer is the only one not subject to routine screening.
 Annually, approximately 1,200 people in Nebraska are diagnosed with lung cancer and 900 die of the disease.

 Based on the findings of the National Lung Screening Trial (NLST), we know that computerized tomography (CT) lung screening can save lives of people at risk for developing lung cancer.

 Low-dose CT (LDCT) lung screening is quick and easy and results in a minimal amount of radiation exposure.
-Good Samaritan Hospital is determined to raise awareness and improve access to this testing for all people at high risk.
-Therefore, we are designated as a Lung Cancer Alliance Screening Center of Excellence.
-Good Samaritan Hospital offers LDCT lung screenings at a significantly reduced rate of $250* to individuals who meet the established high-risk criteria.
+CHI Health Good Samaritan is determined to raise awareness and improve access to this testing for all people at high risk.

-You may qualify for a LDCT lung screening at Good Samaritan Hospital if you meet the following criteria:
+You may qualify for a LDCT lung screening at CHI Health Good Samaritan if you meet the following criteria:

 - You are currently a smoker or have quit within the past 15 years.